Frequently Asked Questions

 How do I know that you are qualified and experienced?

 Dr Howells is registered with the Health and Care Professions Council (HCPC) and chartered by the British Psychological Society (BPS).
-He is accredited by the British Association of Behavioural and Cognitive Psychotherapists (BABCP) for the purposes of CBT and accredited by the Association for Cognitive Analytic Therapy for the purposes of CAT.
+He is accredited by the British Association of Behavioural and Cognitive Psychotherapists (BABCP) for the purposes of CBT and accredited by the Association for Cognitive Analytic Therapy for the purposes of CAT and by the EMDR Association for Eye Movement Desensitisation Reprocessing (EMDR).
 All of these organisations require evidence of qualification and continuing professional development; Dr Howells abides by all requirements and codes of conduct.
 For more information, please see the about page.